Ikabot-Collective/ikabot/README.md

 14. Activate miracle

-	It allows you to activate any miracle you have available.
+	It allows you to activate any miracle you have available N times in a row.

 15. Train troops

 	It allows you to easily create large amounts of troops in one city.
 If there are not enough resources to train all of them, it will train all the troops it can and when it finishes it will try to train the rest.
 It also allows you to build your army in multiple small steps so that you can use it as fast as possible.

+16. Train fleet

+	The same as before but with boats.

-16. See movements
+17. See movements

 	Let's you see movements coming to/from your cities.
 This includes attacks, transports, etc.

+18. Construct building

+	It allows you to contruct a building (WOW!, again).

-17. Update Ikabot
+18. Update Ikabot

 	It tells you how to update _ikabot_

+20. Update the Telegram data

+	It allows you to set or update your Telegram contact information.

 When you set an action in _ikabot_, you can enter and play ikariam without any problems.
 The only drawback that you may have is that the session expires, this is normal and if it happens just re-enter.

 ### Install

 ```
-sudo python3 -m pip install ikabot
+python3 -m pip install --user ikabot
 ```
 with the `ikabot` command you access the main menu.

 ### Uninstall

 ```
-sudo python3 -m pip uninstall ikabot
+python3 -m pip uninstall ikabot
 ```
 ### Requirements